Tonometer Market Size and Share

 Global Tonometer Market Report Scope

-As per the scope of the report, the tonometer is an instrument used for the determination of intraocular pressure or the pressure of the fluid within the eye.
+As per the scope of the report, the tonometer is an instrument used to determine intraocular pressure, or the pressure of the fluid within the eye.
 Tonometry is a diagnostic test primarily used to detect glaucoma.

 The tonometer market is segmented by technology (application tonometry, indentation tonometry, rebound tonometry, and other technologies), portability type (desktop and handheld), end user (hospitals and ophthalmic centers), type (direct and indirect), and geography (North America, Europe, Asia-Pacific, Middle East and Africa, and South America).
-The report offers the value (in USD) for the above segments.
+The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
+The report offers the value (in USD million) for the above segments.

 Applanation Tonometry